 In this simple example, all the cells take constant values, so that an analysis with the interval domain gives a precise result.
 The example from Fig. 5.6, containing pointer casts, would similarly be precisely analyzed.
+End of example.

 Implementation and experimentation